 Incapsula is a security service that blocks bad bots before they hit your site.
 I’ve reviewed their security plugin earlier.

-Sucuri CloudProxy can detect and repel brute force attacks.
+Sucuri CloudProxy (now known as Website Firewall) can detect and repel brute force attacks.
 It does it all without impacting your traffic load or your servers performance.
 Plans begin at $10 a month per site.